safepay/rainmachine-willyweather/README.md

-# RainMachine Willyweather Australia Parser
+# RainMachine Australian Bureau of Meteorology Parser
 A parser for the RainMachine smart watering system using the API from www.willyweather.com.au which provides a commercial Json API for the Australian Bureau of Meteorology data.

 I wrote this because of the lack of local Australian support from the RainMachine system.